jlevy/og-equity-compensation/README.md

     [3921 or 3922](https://www.irs.gov/uac/form-3921-exercise-of-an-incentive-stock-option-under-section-422-b)
     from your company if you exercised ISO options during the year.

+🚧 Examples of what these all look like.

 ## Compensation Gotchas

+🚧 Strong urging to bring these up to Offers and Negotiations.

 These are scenarios that can be very costly for you if you aren’t aware of them.